You are using an outdated browser. Please upgrade your browser to improve your experience.

 Drake & Lil Yachty Attend 21 Savage 's Freaknik22: The Sequel

 Lamar actually name-drops Yachty on his diss track, "Euphoria," accusing him of ghostwriting for Drake.
-He admitted on his podcast that he wasn't happy with the mention. âSo many people kept calling and texting me with excitement of my name being used and for me it kinda just felt like⊠I really didnât want anything to do with it,â Yachty confessed. âI got a ton of respect for both of these guys .
-Honestly, it was a cool thing to watch.
-I learned so much.
-It was an honor and blessing to be able to experience it firsthand.â
+He admitted on his podcast that he wasn't happy with the mention.
+“So many people kept calling and texting me with excitement of my name being used and for me it kinda just felt like

 Akademiks Speaks On Lil Yachty & Drake